gramai/bittrex-markets-to-file/README.md

 Although I am not using this script for my project anymore (and neither nodeJs), I found the writing of this script to be both fun and educational.

 # Mention
-I should mention that I am now using the repository found here: [bittrex-market](https://github.com/slazarov/python-bittrex-websocket)
-Copyright (c) 2017 Stanislav Lazarov
+I am now using the repository found here: [bittrex-market](https://github.com/slazarov/python-bittrex-websocket) Copyright (c) 2017 Stanislav Lazarov